tbobm/dotfiles/misc/README.md

 ## CSS

+- [dev-curriculum](https://github.com/WendellAdriel/dev-curriculum) - Instant web curriculum generator for developers
+- [HTML-Sheets-of-Paper](https://github.com/delight-im/HTML-Sheets-of-Paper) - Word processor in your browser using HTML and CSS (for invoices, legal notices, etc.)
 - [useful-info](https://github.com/wafflestealer654/useful-info) - Contains information about things (software, media, code, etc.) that can be put on a flash drive.
 - [hackathon-starter](https://github.com/sahat/hackathon-starter) - A boilerplate for Node.js web applications
 - [hubpress.io](https://github.com/HubPress/hubpress.io) - A web application to build your blog on GitHub
-- [You-Dont-Need-Javascript](https://github.com/NamPNQ/You-Dont-Need-Javascript) - Css is powerful, you can do a lot of things without js.
+- [You-Dont-Need-Javascript](https://github.com/you-dont-need/You-Dont-Need-Javascript) - CSS is powerful, you can do a lot of things without js.

 ## CoffeeScript